-On 3 December 2019, following the completion of the 2016-2019 Strategic Plan, UniCredit presented to the financial community in London the new 2020-2023 Strategic Plan called "Team 23" (the Strategic Plan or Plan or Team 23).
-The Strategic Plan contains determined strategic, capital and financial objectives (collectively, the Strategic Objectives) based on four pillars, Such Strategic Objectives focus on improving the cost of risk, reducing the gross NPE ratio, maintaining an appropriate capital buffer throughout the Plan as well as objectives in terms of underlying net profit and capital distribution.
+On 3 December 2019, following the completion of the 2016-2019 Strategic Plan, UniCredit presented to the financial community in London the 2020-2023 Strategic Plan called "Team 23" (the Strategic Plan or Plan or Team 23).
+The Strategic Plan contains determined strategic, capital and financial objectives (collectively, the Strategic Objectives) based on four pillars.
+Such Strategic Objectives focus on improving the cost of risk, reducing the gross NPE ratio, maintaining an appropriate capital buffer throughout the Plan as well as objectives in terms of underlying net profit and capital distribution.
 The four pillars are: (i) growth and strengthen client franchise; (ii) transform and maximise productivity; (iii) disciplined risk management & controls; and (iv) capital and balance sheet management.
-UniCredit ability to meet the new Strategic Objectives depends on a number of assumptions and circumstances, some of which are outside UniCredit's control including those relating to developments in the macroeconomic environment in which our Group operates, developments in applicable laws and regulations and assumptions related to the effects of specific actions or future events which we can partially forecast/manage.
+UniCredit's ability to meet the Strategic Objectives depends on a number of assumptions and circumstances, some of which are outside UniCredit's control, including those relating to developments in the macroeconomic environment in which our Group operates, developments in applicable laws and regulations and assumptions related to the effects of specific actions or future events which we can partially forecast/manage.
 The assumptions concerning the macroeconomic scenario and the development of the regulatory framework, as well as the hypothetical assumptions on which the Plan is based, were made prior to the adoption of the restrictive provisions related to the spread of COVID-19 throughout the countries and, therefore, in a macroeconomic environment different from that one determined next to the entry into force of the restrictive provisions ("lockdown") resulting from the pandemic.
-Indeed, financial results for this year and potentially subsequent years could be reasonably influenced by the dynamics of the COVID-19, which were not foreseeable at the date of the Strategic Plan presentation and which are still uncertain.
-Taking into account the revised estimates of the cost of risk, it results that the financial objectives of Team 23 for 2020 and 2021 are no longer considered relevant, although the strategic priorities communicated last December 2019 have been confirmed.
-Given the high uncertainty of the environment, an update of Team 23 strategic plan will be run and presented to the markets in the Capital Markets Day in first half of 2021.
+Indeed, whilst the 2020 financial results have been influenced by the pandemic, the financial results for this year and potentially subsequent years could be reasonably influenced by the dynamics of the COVID-19, which were not foreseeable at the date of the Strategic Plan presentation and which are still uncertain.
+Taking into account the revised estimates of the cost of risk, it results that the financial objectives of Team 23 for 2021 are no longer considered relevant, although the strategic priorities communicated last December 2019 have been confirmed.
+Given the high uncertainty of the environment, an update of Team 23 strategic plan will be run and presented to the markets in the Capital Markets Day in the second half of 2021 (the review of the Strategic Plan initiated following arrival of new Chief Executive Officer and Board of Directors).

 For all these reasons, investors are cautioned against making their investment decisions based exclusively on the forecast data included in the Strategic Objectives.
 Any failure to implement the Strategic Objectives or meet the Strategic Objectives may have a material adverse effect on UniCredit's business, financial condition or results of operations.

 As above mentioned, the current macroeconomic scenario is worse than the plan assumptions.
-For this reason, UniCredit has updated the macroeconomic assumptions connected with the determination of Loan Loss Provisions in accordance with IFRS9 (International Financial Reporting Standards 9).
-Furthermore UniCredit realized additional Loan Loss Provisions totaled Euro 741 m in 3Q20 (-21.0 per cent Q/Q) of which Euro 431 m were specific LLPs reflecting credit risk in Italy characterized by the extension of moratoria on loans (SME loans having been extended into January next year) and an initial credit deterioration in CEE connected to the expirations of the moratoria in place, and Euro 305 m were overlays on LLP increasing the forward-looking coverage to reflect Covid-19 economic impact on the portfolio, and Euro 4 m on regulatory impacts connected to the introduction of new models or updating of the existing ones.
-Net write-downs on loans and provisions for guarantees and commitments of the Group in the 9M20 were Euro 2,938 million.
+For this reason, UniCredit has updated the macroeconomic assumptions connected with the determination of LLPs in accordance with IFRS9 (International Financial Reporting Standards 9).
+Furthermore UniCredit realized additional LLPs totaled Euro 4,996 million in FY20 (+47.7 per cent FY/FY) of which Euro 2,220 million were specific LLPs, and Euro 2,203 million were overlays on LLP increasing the forward-looking coverage to reflect COVID-19 economic impact on the portfolio, and Euro 572 million on regulatory impacts stemming from the introduction of new models or updating of the existing ones and from the quantification of the evaluative effects correlated to the new European rules on to the classification of the default clients (new Definition of Default).